junwha/FastFit/docs/web.md

 If you miswrite the movie title or don't include the release year, an error message will be displayed.

 The recommendation system works as follows: We first find users who enjoyed the movie in the database.
 Then we gather the movies they enjoyed.
-We sort them by views and then provide you the top 10 movies as a recommendation.
+We sort them by average rating and then provide you the top 10 movies as a recommendation.